 Tomatoes – Use a combination of cherry, grape, and heirloom tomatoes for a variety of shapes, colors, and flavors.
 Be sure to dry or remove as much moisture as you can from the tomatoes and zucchini before adding to the tart.

 Spices/Herbs – The everything bagel seasoning is a great addition to the crust but feel free to leave it off if you desire.
-Also, add the fresh herbs after baking so they taste as fresh as possible.
-Use the dried spices in the cheese mixture.
+Also, add the fresh parsley, thyme, and basil after baking so they taste as fresh as possible.
+Use the dried oregano in the cheese mixture.

 For the full recipe and detailed baking instructions, please see the recipe card at the end of this post.

 Can you make this ahead of time?

 Yes!
 Vegetable tarts can be assembled up to 24-hours prior to you baking them.
 Just be sure the tomatoes and zucchini are as dry as possible so they don’t leak water before baking.